Fellow citizens and compatriots,

 provide a single Continental market for goods and services within

-5. The AfCFTA endevours to bring together all African countries with a
+the Continent. - The AfCFTA endevours to bring together all African countries with a

 combined population of more than one billion people and a